 If you’ve been in sales or marketing for a while, you’ll know just how much things have changed over the last few years.
-Not everyone has managed to keep pace and small wonder because to do so very often means having the courage to challenge how you sell – sometimes turning conventional wisdom on its head.
+However, not everyone has managed to keep pace with these changes.
+This is no wonder because to do so very often means having the courage to challenge yourself on how you sell.

 The future belongs to those who are willing to see with new eyes and to act differently.

-Here are 5 of the best books to help you to make a difference in today’s marketplace.
+Here are 5 of the best books to help you to change how you sell in today’s marketplace.

 Start with Why – Simon Sinek